Want to plan the ultimate ski trip to Vail, Colorado?

 - The bus ended up being 7 hours late, and customer service was not helpful with their updates.
 Their only update was so vague coming along the lines of, “It will be here in several hours, but I cannot guarantee that.”

 - Once the bus arrived, COVID precautions were not being followed.
-There was a massive line of (angry) people trying to board the bus.
+As a result, there was a massive line of (angry) people trying to board the bus.
 How were we all going to sit inside for 2 hours while keeping 6 feet distance?

 As we watched the large line boarding, we ended up booking a last minute ticket for the local Colorado bus line: Bustang (using the CDOT West Line).
 Doing so was half the price of the Greyhound, and I felt much safer knowing there was enough spacing in between passengers.